ravenwits/mcp-server-arangodb/README.md

 A Model Context Protocol server for ArangoDB

 This is a TypeScript-based MCP server that provides database interaction capabilities through ArangoDB.
 It implements core database operations and allows seamless integration with ArangoDB through MCP tools.
+You can use it wih Claude app and also extension for VSCode that works with mcp like Cline!

 ## Features